 October 15, 2005

-Visually, the differences are slight, but once you know what to look for it’s not too hard to tell.
-The easiest way to tell them apart is to look at their heads.
+Visually, differences are slight, but once you know what to look for it’s not too hard to tell.
+The easiest way is to look at their heads.
 Sea lions have external ear flaps that stick out on either side: Seals only have a pinhole opening.
 The lack of an ear flap makes seals more streamlined in the water.

 Seals, sea lions and walruses are the three marine mammals that make up the sub-order Pinnipedia, which means “fin footed.”
 Seals are designed for life at sea, while sea lions have adaptations that are useful on land.